UNIVERSE-HPC/course-material/scientific_computing/sparse_linear_algebra/07-conjugate-gradient-method.md

 name: Krylov subspace methods and CG
 dependsOn: ["scientific_computing.sparse_linear_algebra.06-jacobi-relaxation-methods"]
 tags: []
+learningOutcomes:
+  - Understand what are Krylov subspace methods.
+  - Summary of Conjugate Gradient method.
 attribution:
   - citation: This material has been adapted from material by Martin Robinson from the "Scientific Computing" module of the SABS R³ Center for Doctoral Training.
     url: https://www.sabsr3.ox.ac.uk